Tigray, Cons.-Based Agricultural Dev.-Led Ind.

-- Women are involved in planning, mobilising, organising, leading, resolving conflicts, and sharing communal products.
+- Women are involved in planning, mobilising, organising, resolving conflicts, and sharing communal products.
 But they also have to do hard manual work like carrying stones or soil.

 - The Youth Responsive Land Policy is reducing unemployment amongst young people and the youth group model shows promise as an approach for engaging landless and unemployed young people in productive activities and as environmental custodians.

 All technical leaders are men.
 Building works are done by men.

 - Young people have only a conditional right to land.
 Its continuation depends on the protection and restoration of the land.

 Public participation, access to information and justice